punyasloka-mahapatra/this-is-shlok/README.md

 ## 🎯 What I'm Currently Working On

-- 🔬 Developing cutting-edge AI solutions at Thermo Fisher Scientific
+- 🔬 Developing cutting-edge AI solutions and backend systems
 - 🏗️ Building scalable microservices architecture
 - ✍️ Writing technical articles about AI and software engineering
 - 🚀 Exploring the latest trends in backend development